 A tin shoehorn that can be freely shaped.
 The 100% pure tin is so soft that it can be bent by hand to fit your shoes and feet, allowing you to put on your shoes quickly and comfortably.
 In additon, it is also resistant to cracking and rusting, which means that it will last for many years.
 With a thickness of only 1.5mm, it is very portable and easy to carry around.
 Takaoka copperware has a history of 400 years in Takaoka City, Toyama Prefecture.
 Nohsaku, which inherits the traditional casting technique, produces this product.

-A step, a casting that makes you want to step on every day.
-KUWANA I MONO has a history of 400 years in Kuwana City, Mie Prefecture.
+A cast iron stepper that makes you want to step on every day.
+The design takes advantage of the freedom of casting to create a comfortable step.KUWANA IMONO has a history of 400 years in Kuwana City, Mie Prefecture.
 The craftsmen of ITOGEN Foundry, who inherit this traditional technique, handcrafted each one.
-The IMONOFUMI is made of cast iron that takes advantage of the freedom of molding, toughness, and weight.
-The beautiful step has greatly improved functionality such as toughness, resistance to slippage, and mold resistance.
+Everything from the raw materials to the coating is made in Japan, and each piece is handmade.
+A cast iron stepper that is sturdy, resistant to shifting and fungus.

 A wooden dumbbell, a collaboration between a bat maker and a furniture maker.
 The craftsmen of Nanto City in Toyama Prefecture, Japan’s largest bat production area, have collaborated on this project.
 These wooden dumbbells can be beautifully displayed in the house and can be easily exercised when you have time.
 You can enjoy the warmth and touch of the wood while exercising, and the simple design will fit in with your life.